-PLANNED NUMBER OF HOUSEHOLDS SERVED THROUGH: PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED MTW Public Housing Units Leased 34.188 2,849 MTW Housing Choice Vouchers (HCV) Utilized 65,148 5,429 Local, Non-Traditional: Tenant-Based^ N/A N/A Local, Non-Traditional: Property-Based^ 2,400 200 Local, Non-Traditional: Homeownership^ 300 25 Planned Total Households Served: 102,036 8,503
+PLANNED NUMBER OF HOUSEHOLDS SERVED THROUGH: PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED MTW Public Housing Units Leased 34,188 2,849 MTW Housing Choice Vouchers (HCV) Utilized 61,476 5,123 Local, Non-Traditional: Tenant-Based^ N/A N/A Local, Non-Traditional: Property-Based^ 2,400 200 Local, Non-Traditional: Homeownership^ 300 25 Planned Total Households Served: 98,364 8,197

-^{ &}quot;Planned Number of Unit Months Occupied/Leased" is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.
+\ &quot;Planned Number of Unit Months Occupied/Leased" is the total number of months the MTW PHA plans to have leased/occupied in each category throughout the full Plan Year.

-[^] In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.
+^ In instances when a local, non-traditional program provides a certain subsidy level but does not specify a number of units/households to be served, the MTW PHA should estimate the number of households to be served.

-LOCAL, NON- TRADITIONAL CATEGORY Tenant-Based MTW ACTIVITY NAME/NUMBER N/A PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED N/A PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED N/A Tenant Based Step up to Market 17/74 14/21 Property-Based Financing MTW (Activity 9) 2,400 200 Homeownership Homeownership Program: Operation of Combined LIPH and HCV Homeownership Program; Program assistance to include soft-second MTW (Activity 7) 300 25 ii.
+LOCAL, NON- TRADITIONAL CATEGORY MTW ACTIVITY NAME/NUMBER PLANNED NUMBER OF UNIT MONTHS OCCUPIED/LEASED PLANNED NUMBER OF HOUSEHOLDS TO BE SERVED Tenant-Based N/A N/A N/A Property-Based Step up to Market Financing MTW (Activity 9) 2,400 200 Homeownership Homeownership Program: Operation of Combined LIPH and HCV Homeownership Program; Program assistance to include soft-second MTW (Activity 7) 300 25 ii.
 Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing

-^{} The sum of the figures provided should match the totals provided for each local, non-traditional category in the previous table.
+\ The sum of the figures provided should match the totals provided for each local, non-traditional category in the previous table.
 Figures should be given by individual activity.
 Multiple entries may be made for each category if applicable.

-^{ &}quot;Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year.
+\\ &quot;Planned Number of Households to be Served" is calculated by dividing the "Planned Number of Unit Months Occupied/Leased" by the number of months in the Plan Year.

-HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS MTW Public Housing The HACP's occupancy rate continues to be negatively impacted by thirty-four (34) vacant units at Northview Heights Hi-Rise and fifteen (15) vacant units at Manchester.
+HOUSING PROGRAM DESCRIPTION OF ANTICIPATED LEASING ISSUES AND POSSIBLE SOLUTIONS Low-Income Public Housing (LIPH) The HACP's occupancy rate continues to be negatively impacted by nineteen (19) vacant units at Manchester.
 Once final approval is received from HUD, these units will be moved to an offline status, which will improve the overall occupancy rate of the portfolio.
 Additionally, the HACP continues to work aggressively to quickly prepare vacant units for occupancy.
-The occupancy and leasing teams work in concert to ensure units are leased as quickly as possible once the units are ready.
-The HACP anticipates reaching a 96% occupancy rate by the second quarter of 2023 and will strive for the HUD goal of 98% by September 2023.
-To assist with facilitation of increasing the occupancy rate, the HACP will continue to hire outside contractors.
-The HACP has utilized this practice previously at PA Bidwell High-Rise and it was very successful.
-MTW Housing Choice Voucher Challenges are expected as rents continue to rise particularly in emerging neighborhoods once affordable under the current FMR.
+The Occupancy and Site Management teams work collaboratively to prepare units for leasing as quickly as possible once the units are ready.
+The HACP has noted significant improvement in the LIPH occupancy rate in 2023, anticipates reaching a 96% occupancy rate by the Q1 2024, and will strive for the HUD goal of 98% by the end of Q3 2024.
+Housing Choice Voucher (HCV) Challenges are expected as rents continue to rise particularly in emerging neighborhoods once affordable under the current FMR.
 Older housing in Pittsburgh continues to fail HQS inspections and there is a scarcity of landlords.
 The HACP plans to increase lease up through new landlord incentives and the approved alternative payment standard.
-Lastly, to ensure housing choice is available to all HCV participants, in September 2021, the HACP requested waiver approval to utilize all related MTW activities for each of its Special Purpose Voucher programs to include the Emergency Housing Vouchers and will continue to do so as new Special Purpose Voucher programs emerge.
-The landlord incentives and mobility-related services offered, as part of the HUD Community Choice Demonstration and Emergency Housing Voucher Programs will assist the HACP attract and retain HCV landlords thereby assisting the HACP in overcoming local rental market issues.
-Local, Non-Traditional Small community-based developers are not familiar with HUD and the HACP rules and regulations for the PBV/Gap Financing program.
+Lastly, to ensure housing choice is available to all HCV participants, the HACP will continue to request MTW flexibility waiver approval as new Special Purpose Voucher programs emerge.
+The landlord incentives and mobility-related services offered, as part of the HUD Community Choice Demonstration and Emergency Housing Voucher (EHV) Programs will assist the HACP attract and retain HCV landlords thereby assisting the HACP in overcoming local rental market issues.
+Local, Non-Traditional (LNT) Small community-based developers are not familiar with HUD and the HACP rules and regulations for the PBV/Gap Financing program.
 The HACP has created PBV/Gap Financing Program & Underwriting Guidelines and will continue to update the Guidelines as needed.
-The HACP will continue to share these guidelines with developers so that they are in a position to submit appropriate proposals.
+The HACP will continue to share these guidelines with developers so that they are poised to submit appropriate proposals.